Financial Advisor Resume Example

 Consulting resume keywords matter if you want to pass Applicant Tracking Systems (ATS).
 These systems scan for words like "process improvement," "stakeholder management," and "financial modeling."

 I always include consultant resume keywords that reflect both hard and soft skills-think "data analysis," "client engagement," or "change management."
-This helps my resume match real job descriptions.
+This helps my resume match real job descriptions, especially when paired with a strong cover letter.

 You can spot consulting resume keywords by reviewing multiple job ads.
 If a term pops up in at least 3 out of 5 listings, it's probably worth adding to your resume.